polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/start-a-private-network/4customchain.md

 > Validators should not share the same keys, even for learning purposes.
 If two validators have the same keys, they will produce conflicting blocks, and be slashed.

-## Create a Chainspec
+## Create a Chain Specification

-Last time around, we used `--chain=local` which is a predefined "chainspec" that has Alice and Bob specified as validators along with many other useful defaults.
+Last time around, we used `--chain=local` which is a predefined "chain spec" that has Alice and Bob specified as validators along with many other useful defaults.

-Rather than writing our chainspec completely from scratch, we'll just make a few modifications to the the one we used before.
-To start we need to export the chainspec to a json file.
+Rather than writing our chain spec completely from scratch, we'll just make a few modifications to the the one we used before.
+To start we need to export the chain spec to a json file.
 Remember, further details about all of these commands are available by running `node-template --help`.

 ```bash
 ./target/release/node-template build-spec --chain=local > customSpec.json